-The vast majority of online bingo players play for the pleasure of it and are in control of their spending and gaming time.
-A few, however, aren't and if you suspect that you or someone you know might be in danger of becoming one of the up to 590,000 adults in the UK with some form of gambling problem, there are many ways to get help before it gets out of control.
+The vast majority of online bingo and slots players play for the pleasure of it and are in control of their spending and gaming time.
+A few, however, aren't and if you suspect that you or someone you know might be in danger of becoming one of the estimated hundreds of thousands of adults in the UK with some form of gambling problem, there are many ways to get help before it gets out of control.

 - Spending time gambling when you ought to be working